 The three pillars of Smart Agriculture and the conference agenda

-This is because the conference will enable key stakeholders to evaluate adaptive capacities and critical success factors aligned to the adaptability agenda.
+This is because the conference enabled key stakeholders to evaluate adaptive capacities and critical success factors aligned to the adaptability agenda.
 Smart agriculture also focuses on how scientific innovations can be used to reduce agriculture’s carbon footprint.
 Agriculture can contribute greenhouse gas emissions through practices such as rampant deforestation.
-This year’s conference in Johannesburg is notably a good platform for networking among policymakers.
-The conference will, in addition, provide a good environment that will stimulate discussions on sustainable mitigation strategies.
-Based on the alignment of this year’s conference with the Community-supported agriculture (CSA) pillars, it can be deemed that the 4th smart agriculture conference was an appropriate platform for the agenda on climate change.
+The conference was a good platform for networking among policymakers.
+The conference also provided a good environment that to stimulate discussions on sustainable mitigation strategies.
+Based on the alignment of the 2017 conference with the Community-supported agriculture (CSA) pillars, it can be deemed that the 4th smart agriculture conference was an appropriate platform for the agenda on climate change.
 It was particularly timely given that Africa has been plagued by effects of climate change such as food insecurity and water scarcity to which smart agriculture is a good remedy.